Sport in Bristol: Football

-Bristol has two professional football teams Bristol City, who play in the Football League Championship, the second tier of English football and Bristol Rovers, who play in League One, the third tier.
+Bristol has two professional football teams Bristol City, who play in the Football League Championship, the second tier of English football and Bristol Rovers, who play in League Two, the fourth tier.
 City were founded in 1897, when Bristol South End turned professional and changed its name to Bristol City.
 In 1900 the club merged with local rivals Bedminster, who had been founded as Southville in 1887.
 They joined the Football League in 1901.
 Rovers were founded in 1883, originally named Black Arabs before being renamed Eastville Rovers followed by Bristol Eastville Rovers before adopting its current title in 1899.
 Rovers joined the Football League in 1920 and remained there until 2014 when they were relegated to the Football Conference before regaining promotion back to the Football League the following year.

 There are a number of non-League teams in Bristol including Bristol Manor Farm F.C., Hengrove Athletic F.C., Brislington F.C., Roman Glass St George F.C. and Bristol Telephones F.C.
 There are also a large number of teams in the Bristol and Suburban Association Football League, Bristol Premier Combination, Bristol and District League, and the Bristol Downs Football League.

 Bristol Academy Women's Football Club, based at South Gloucestershire and Stroud College.
 Bristol City Women's F.C.
 Bristol City Women's Football Club was founded in 1990, but dissolved in 2008, with many of the players joining AFC TeamBath Ladies.

-Gaelic Football
+Gaelic football

-Gaelic football and Hurling were well represented in Bristol during the 20th century, and two football teams have survived in Bristol; St.Nicks GAA & Western Gaels, who both play in the Gloucestershire league.
-Both sides train and play at Gloucestershire County’s home pitch situated in St. Mary's Old Boys Rugby Club, Almondsbury.
+Gaelic football and hurling were represented in Bristol during the 20th century, and two football teams have survived in Bristol; St. Nicks GAA & Western Gaels, who both play in the Gloucestershire league.
+Both sides train and play at Gloucestershire County's home pitch situated in St. Mary's Old Boys Rugby Club, Almondsbury.
 Local competition beyond the city comes from teams in Cardiff, Newport, and Gloucester.
 Western Gaels have close ties with the local Australian rules team, the Bristol Dockers.
-Due to the similarity of the games, players of one often find it easy to adapt to the other’s code.
+Due to the similarity of the games, players of one often find it easy to adapt to the other's code.